 How To Convert Optical Audio Output to Aux

 There are several ways to go about converting your digital audio output into AUX.
-Here are the most common ones that are easy to follow, and you will most likely find helpful:
+Here are the most common ones that are easy to follow, and you will most likely find them helpful:

 Method 1: Use a Digital-to-Analog Converter (DAC)

 Using a DAC is the most common way to convert digital audio to AUX.
 Most DACs have both the Toslink ins and outs, so you can get the suitable one in the market with ease.

 All you need is a Toslink digital out cable as well as your 3.5 mm cable connected to your device (e.g speakers).
 Here is the process (in this example, we will show you how you can connect your digital TV using your optical cable to your analog speakers using AUX):

 1. Power the DAC: Most DACs can be powered with USB and you can normally use the USB connection on your TV for this purpose.